redshift-cyber/fruits-db/README.md

 # fruits-db
-A databse of fruits made using mongo db
+A databse of fruits made using mongo db and mongoose